Why Add Conversions to Google Analytics?

 Take your Google Ads campaigns to the next level

-If you don'tdon't have conversion targets in place in Google Analyticsyour campaigns Google Ads can't be optimal... because to make good use of the artificial intelligence of Googlewe need to import the conversion results.
-The calibration of Google Ads requires only conversions are in place to separate good traffic from bad.
+If you don'tdon't have conversion targets in place in Google Analytics, your Google Ads campaigns can't be optimal... because to make good use of Google's artificial intelligence, you need to import conversion results.
+Calibrating Google Ads' artificial intelligence requires only conversions are in place to separate good traffic from bad.

-The more conversion points you have, the more the artificial intelligence of Google can bring you higher-quality traffic.
+The more conversion points you have, the more high-quality traffic Google's artificial intelligence can bring you.

-If, in 2023, you are still running click campaigns (CPC), it's quite possible that it will cost you a lot of money for little return.
+If, in 2023, you're still doing click-through campaigns (CPC), it's quite possible that they'll cost you a lot of money for little return.

 Don't forget the Meta pixel

-If you drive in the countryside Facebook and you haven't configured your conversion objectivesonce again, you don't use the artificial intelligence of Meta.
+If you're running Facebook campaigns and don't have you haven't configured your conversion objectivesonce again, you don't use Meta's artificial intelligence.
 We strongly recommend that you configure this to increase the effectiveness of your campaigns.

 In conclusion, it's crucial to add conversion objectives to your analytics tools to understand and analyze the traffic arriving at your website.
-This will enable you to calculate the return on investment of your advertising campaigns and improve them thanks to the artificial intelligence of Google and Meta.
+This will enable you to calculate the return on investment of your advertising campaigns and improve them thanks to Google's artificial intelligence and Meta.

 Without these conversion targets, it will be difficult, if not impossible, to measure the effectiveness of your marketing campaigns in order to make better business decisions.